 Just look at what we use for presentations.
 It’s in the name.
 PowerPoint.
 It should make your Point more Powerful.
 It was never about using all the possible animations.

 So if you want to create an engaging presentation, don’t think it’s engaging because a lot is happening on the screen and people will have to keep watching it to keep up.
-You want them to watch you.
+You want them to watch you and always focus on delivering an engaging speech that complements your aesthetic presentation to have a powerful impact.
 Yes, that’s scary, but hear me out.

 You’ll want to minimize the distractions.
 Don’t aim for a beautiful presentation, but an effective one.
 Instead of wasting time on creating your own unique design, go for tried and tested free presentation templates that are correct design-wise and don’t make people think ‘’is that block in the middle or not really?’’ all the time.